ringo/ringojs/README.md

 ## Download and Installation

-This is the recommended and straight forward way to install Ringo.
 Download the latest precompiled release from the [download page](http://ringojs.org/download/).
-For convinience, you should add the `/bin` directory to your local `PATH`.
+Extract the archive and add the `ringojs/bin` directory to your local `PATH` for convinience.

 If you use the Homebrew package manager on MacOS, you can use the ringojs formula: `brew install ringojs`

 ### Verify Releases
 Releases of RingoJS will be signed with one of the following GPG keys:

-* Philipp Naderer <philipp.naderer@gmail.com> `8FF2 26B7 F268 547B 176F ABAC F312 313B 5CBC 0883`
+* Philipp Naderer &lt;philipp.naderer@gmail.com&gt; `8FF2 26B7 F268 547B 176F ABAC F312 313B 5CBC 0883`

 ## Building from Source